Netflix-Skunkworks/jvmquake/README.md

    die.
 2. If my JVM spends excessive time garbage collecting, I want it to die.
 3. I may want to be able to debug why my JVM ran out of memory (e.g. heap dumps or core dumps).
+I may want jvmquake to signal me that JVM is in trouble before it kills it so I can start gathering additional diagnostics.
-4. This should work on any JVM (Java 6, Java 8, w.e.).
+4. This should work on any JVM (Java 6, Java 7, Java 8, Java 11, w.e.).

 These principles are in alignment with **Crash Only Software** ([background](https://www.usenix.org/legacy/events/hotos03/tech/full_papers/candea/candea.pdf)) which implores us to crash when we encounter bugs instead of limping along.

 ## Knobs and Options
-`jvmquake` has three options passed as three comma delimited integers `<threshold,runtime_weight,action>`:
+`jvmquake` has three options passed as comma delimited integers `<threshold>,<runtime_weight>,<action>`:

  * `threshold` (default: 30): the maximum GC "deficit" which can be accumulated before jvmquake takes action, specified in seconds.